microsoft/snmalloc/docs/security/FreelistProtection.md

 So let's look at what costs we incur from this.
 There are bits that are added to both creating the queues, and taking elements from the queues.
-Here we show the assembly for taking from the queue, which is integrated into the fast path of allocation:
+Here we show the assembly for taking from a per-slab free list, which is integrated into the fast path of allocation:
 ```x86asm
 <malloc(unsigned long)>:
     lea    rax,[rdi-0x1]                       # Check for small size class